 -

 Prepare the biscuit layer: Squeeze the clementines to extract 100 ml of juice.
 Mix with the rum if you choose to use it.
-If you make a homemade sponge cake, see the recipe here .
-Once cooked and cooled, adapt the size of the sponge cake to your dish (terrine or large dish).
-Quickly dip the sponge cake in the clementine juice-rum mixture, then place them at the bottom of glasses or a dessert dish.
+If you are making a homemade sponge cake, see the recipe here .
+Once baked and cooled, adjust the size of the sponge cake to fit your dish (terrine or large dish).
+Quickly dip the sponge cake in the clementine juice and rum mixture, then arrange them in the bottom of individual serving glasses or a dessert dish.

 -

-Prepare the mascarpone cream: In a bowl, beat the eggs with the sugar until the mixture turns white.
-Add the mascarpone and chestnut cream, then mix well to obtain a smooth texture.
-Reserve.
+Prepare the mascarpone cream: In a bowl, whisk the eggs with the sugar until the mixture turns pale.
+Add the mascarpone and chestnut cream, then mix well until smooth.
+Set aside.

 -

-Beat the whites until stiff, with a pinch of salt.
-Gently incorporate into the mascarpone mixture with a wooden spoon.
+Whisk the egg whites until stiff peaks form, with a pinch of salt.
+Gently fold them into the mascarpone mixture using a wooden spoon.

 -

-Assemble the tiramisu; Add a layer of mascarpone-brown cream to the soaked sponge cake.
-Arrange a few quarters of clementines, a few pieces of soaked sponge cake then cover with the rest of the mascarpone cream.
+To assemble the tiramisu: Add a layer of mascarpone-chestnut cream to the soaked sponge cake.
+Arrange a few clementine segments, some pieces of soaked sponge cake, then cover with the remaining mascarpone cream.

 -

-Refrigerate: Cover the glasses or the dish with cling film, then refrigerate for at least 4 hours (or overnight for well-developed flavors).
+Refrigerate: Cover the verrines or the dish with cling film, then refrigerate for at least 4 hours (or overnight for well-developed flavors).

 -

-Serving and decoration: when serving, sprinkle the tiramisu with unsweetened cocoa powder and place a few wedges of clementines and some candied chestnut pieces.
+Serving and decoration: when serving, sprinkle the tiramisu with unsweetened cocoa powder and place a few clementine wedges and some candied chestnut pieces on top.